-By contrast, the main contribution of the present work is to provide a generic approach for efficiently computing a \emph{non-asymptotic} \emph{approximate} full conformal prediction region.
-This approximation does contain the full conformal prediction region with a prescribed precision level.
+By contrast, the main contribution of the present work is to provide a generic approach for efficiently computing a \emph{non-asymptotic} \emph{approximate} full-conformal prediction-region.
+This approximation does contain the full-conformal prediction-region with a prescribed precision level.
 It also comes with non-asymptotic bounds quantifying the quality of the approximation.

-To be more specific, Section~\ref{sec.conformal.prediction} briefly introduces the main concepts about conformal prediction (full conformal prediction region, conformal $p$-values, scores, \dots) and notations that are useful along this paper.
-Section~\ref{sec.non.smooth} describes the generic scheme leading to a new effective approximation to the full conformal (prediction) region that is tractable in practice (Section~\ref{sec.approx.prediction.region}).
-This approximation is derived for a family of Tikhonov-like predictors (Section~\ref{sec.predictor}) defined in a Reproducing Kernel Hilbert Space (RKHS) \citep{aronszajn1950theory} for various losses including robust ones.
-By contrast with the previous section where almost no specific assumptions are made on the loss or the score functions, the purpose of Sections~\ref{sec.smooth} and~\ref{sec.very.smooth} is to illustrate how the present strategy can be instantiated when stronger smoothness assumptions are fulfilled by the loss and score functions.
-In particular influence functions are leveraged along Section~\ref{sec.very.smooth} to provide a tighter approximation to the full conformal prediction region.
-Let us emphasize that the tightness of these approximations is quantified in terms of volume (and not only in terms of coverage probability).
+To be more specific, Section~\ref{sec.conformal.prediction} briefly introduces the main concepts about conformal prediction (full-conformal prediction-region, conformal $p$-values, scores, \dots) and notations that are useful along this paper.
+Section~\ref{sec.non.smooth} describes the generic scheme leading to a new effective approximation to the full-conformal (prediction) region that is tractable in practice (Section~\ref{sec.approx.prediction.region}).
+This approximation is derived for a family of Tikhonov-like predictors (Section~\ref{sec.predictor}) defined in a Reproducing Kernel Hilbert Space (RKHS) \citep{aronszajn1950theory} for various loss-functions including robust ones.
+By contrast with the previous section, where almost no specific assumptions are made on the loss or the score-functions, the purpose of Sections~\ref{sec.smooth} and~\ref{sec.very.smooth} is to illustrate how the present strategy can be instantiated when stronger smoothness assumptions are fulfilled by the loss- and score-functions.
+In particular influence functions are leveraged along Section~\ref{sec.very.smooth} to provide a tighter approximation to the full-conformal prediction-region.
+Let us emphasize that the tightness of these approximations is quantified in terms of volume (and not only in terms of coverage-probability).